What Is Hashing (Hash) in Cybersecurity?

 What Is Hashing?

-Hashing is a process that converts data of any size into a fixed-length string of characters using a mathematical algorithm called a hash function.
-The resulting hash value, or hash code, acts as a unique digital fingerprint for the original data.
+Hashing is a cryptographic process that converts data of any size into a fixed-length string of characters, known as a hash value or hash code, using a mathematical algorithm called a hash function.
+This unique digital fingerprint represents the original data and is essential for verifying data integrity.

 Top 3 Components of Hashing